Shuvaethy-Neill/Matrix_Determinant_Calculator/README.md

 To do so, open the DET.c file using the following command:

     vi DET.c
 The file will be opened with all of its content displayed.
 You can navigate your cursor through the code by using the up, down, left, and right arrow keys on your keyboard.
-To edit the values of the matrix M, navigate to the spot you would like to change and press the 'i' key on you keyboard to enter insert mode.
+To edit the values of the matrix M, navigate to the line where it is initialized, and press the 'i' key on you keyboard to enter insert mode.

-file and change the values in matrix M on line ________.

 For example, if you wanted this matrix:
 M = 20 20 50